youssefeladawy/linked_list/README.md

 #find(value) returns the index of the node containing value, or nil if not found.

 #to_s represent your LinkedList objects as strings

+#insert_at(value, index) that inserts a new node with the provided value at the given index.

+#remove_at(index) that removes the node at the given index.